-Certain restrictions apply to the type of work done by younger individuals.
-Young workers are not allowed to lift more than 25 kilos, to work with certain hazardous material or to work certain large machines, and they are not allowed to handle money in certain ways.7 Additionally, only adults are allowed to drive a car, and this requires obtaining a driver's license.
+Certain restrictions apply to the type of work by younger workers.
+Young workers are not allowed to lift more than 25 kilos, work with certain hazardous material or work certain large machines, and they are not allowed to handle money in certain ways.14 Also, only adults are allowed to drive a car, and this requires obtaining a driver's license.
 Our empirical analysis of the employment effects of the hike in the minimum wage when individuals become adults presumes that productivity is a continuous function of age.
 To the extent that productivity jumps up at age 18 because of these rules, our estimates are lower bounds of the total effect of interest.
 In Section 3.2, we show that our results are not confounded by certain benefits only applying to adults.